blankcode/3D-Printing-costs/README.md

 ## Parts
 Your shop's parts list.
 For each part fill in the feilds.

-Weight (g) and Print Time (2 days, 3 hours, 5 Minutes enter as 51:05) from your slicer.
+Weight (g) and Print Time (2 days, 3 hours, 5 Minutes enter as 51:05 / 52 Mins enter as 0:52) from your slicer.

 The next 7 fields are in minutes it takes to perform the action.